Cashew Milk vs. Almond Milk: What’s the Difference?

 According to the U.S. National Library of Medicine, 65 percent of people have a hard time digesting lactose, a sugar found in dairy milk.
 For those looking for a more environmentally-conscious option, a study published in 2018 in Science found that meat and dairy farming has a disproportionate, negative influence on the environment compared to the amount of food it provides.
 (Here are more plant-based swaps to try.

-The myriad plant-based nut milk alternatives, though, can be overwhelming: Almond milk is a go-to favorite, but cashew milk is also on the rise.
+The myriad of plant-based milk alternatives, though, can be overwhelming: Almond milk is a go-to favorite, but cashew milk is also on the rise.

 So which of the two nut milks is best?
 And is there any difference?
 Nutritionally, almond milk and cashew milk are comparable.
 “Store-bought unsweetened almond milk and cashew milk will be very similar in terms of the basic nutrients,” Nielsen says.